 - Product Page

 - Category Page

 And within each page, you can choose to add, remove or customize sections and there are quite a few options available, there are also universal settings for your header and footer.

-When it comes to the sections that are available, there is a very good selection that allow you to build custom pages with some nice design elements and for a the price of the platform, the customization options that are available are pretty impressive.
+When it comes to the sections that are available, there is a very good selection that allows you to build custom pages with some nice design elements and for the price of the platform, the customization options that are available are pretty impressive.

 Square offers a variety of support options, you just need to know how to find them within the Square Support dashboard as they don’t make it particularly easy.

 The easiest way we found was the hover over resources, click contact, which brings up a live chat box and simply type contact support and it will show you all of the contact options that are available, which are:

 - Email Support – which aims to get back to you within 48 hours